u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 A new Scientific Operating System isn't just a new toolset, or just a new methodology.
 It's a set of interactions comprised of people, organizations, data infrastructure, and technologies in service of the creatives who do great science, and the public that depends on it.

-There's definitely overlap with what I'm describing here and different schools of thought around the Open Science movement.
-I don't intend for this to be a replacement or substitute, but a different lens on a similar problem with a focus on execution to open up science in the digital age.
+Universities will still play a critical role in this.
+But the institutional inertia created by universities, publishers, and a federal funding framework needs to change so the system can adapt and tackle some of the inefficiencies plaguing scientists.

-We're already seeing new approaches for funding outside of the government.
-What we need is a set of standards, infrastructure, and technology to take this one step further.
+There's overlap with what I'm describing here and different schools of thought around the Open Science movement.
+I don't intend for this to be a replacement or substitute, but an execution focused lens on a similar problem: opening up science in the digital age.

 My hope as I continue to flesh out these thoughts in future essays is to explore questions like: